Network Cost Configuration

 When networkCost is enabled, Kubecost gathers pod-level network traffic metrics to allocate network transfer costs to the pod responsible for the traffic.

-A Grafana dashboard is included with the Kubecost installation or can be loaded via: https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/grafana-templates/multi-cluster-network-transfer-data.json
+A Grafana dashboard is included with the Kubecost installation, but you can also find it in our cost-analyzer-helm-chart repository.

-To enable this feature, set the following parameter in values.yaml during or after Helm installation:
+To enable this feature, set the following parameters in your values file following the Helm installation guide:

 networkCosts: